spencerdodd/kernelpop/README.md

 - [x] Mac

-It is designed to be `python` version-agnostic, meaning that it should work with both `python2` and `python3` (please let me know if you find that it doesn't!)
+It is designed to be `python` version-agnostic, meaning that it should work with both `python2` and `python3`

+* please let me know if you find that it doesn't

 ---